Contents

 Importing Hemp Products Into Australia

 Hemp can be imported into Australia, however, this is subject to strict regulations.
-Firstly, you will likely need a licence to import it from the Office of Drug Control (ODC).
-You will also need to obtain permission for certain kinds of products.
+Firstly, you will likely need Hemp can be imported into Australia, but this is subject to strict regulations.
+Typically, you will need a licence from the Office of Drug Control (ODC) to import hemp, and certain types of products may require additional permissions.

-Certain products do not need permission prior to being imported, such as:
+Some products do not require permission before importation, such as:

 Do I Need An Import/Export Agreement?